 - 1. Insurance taxes and fees to the General Revenue Fund. - 2.
 Insurance fees imposed under 215 ILCS 5/408 to the Insurance Financial Regulation Fund.
-If the Fund exceeds \$100,000 at fiscal yearend, the excess goes to the General Revenue Fund. - 3.
-Fire marshal's tax to the Fire Prevention Fund. - 4.
-Fees collected from companies writing workers' compensation and employers' liability insurance policies to the Insurance Producers' Administration Fund. - 5.
-A percentage (set annually by the Department of Insurance) of privilege tax and retaliatory tax revenue to the Insurance Premium Tax Refund Fund.
+If the Fund exceeds \$100,000 at fiscal yearend, the excess goes to the General Revenue Fund.

+- 3. Fire marshal's tax to the Fire Prevention Fund. - Fees collected from companies writing workers' compensation and employers' liability insurance policies to the Insurance Producers' Administration Fund. - 5.
+A percentage (set annually by the Department of Insurance) of privilege tax and retaliatory tax revenue to the Insurance Premium Tax Refund Fund. - Illinois Workers' Compensation Commission Operations Fund Surcharge to Illinois Workers' Compensation Commission Operations Fund.